Sage has been celebrating the Wheel of the Year for 25+ years. Being a holiday junkie, she just can't get enough of the

-On Samhain night, it’s said that the “veil between the worlds” is thin.
-I know that there’s unusual energy in the house for me on the night of Samhain.
+It’s said that the “veil between the worlds” is thin on Samhain night.
+For me, there’s unusual energy in the house on the night of Samhain.
 It’s so thick it seems to embrace me.
 The place feels very crowded—even if there’s more than enough space for the bodies wandering around.
 When everyone else goes to bed, I sit there quietly winding down after the hustle and bustle of the sabbat activities, the flickering candles on the altar piled up with offerings.
 I can close my eyes and sense the spirits of those I’ve loved and lost, and it’s as though they’re sitting next to me, standing behind me, surrounding me.
 I feel the occasional caress on my hair or the slight pressure on the shoulder as if a gentle hand is on it.
 I’ve found Samhain a time when I can spiritually reconnect with those who are supposed to be gone forever.

 Now, I do pray to my ancestors and my deceased loved ones occasionally when I can use their assistance with something, but I don’t usually like to spend Samhain plaguing them with requests.
 After all, the sabbat is about celebrating their memory and honoring them, not trying to get something from them.
 But there is one thing that I feel it’s appropriate to ask them for—their wisdom.
 After all, this is probably their most important legacy.